Empirical Bernstein in smooth Banach spaces: Empirical Bernstein in 2-Smooth Banach spaces

 In this scenario, we propose to instantiate Corollary~\ref{cor:empirical_bernstein} with $(\lambda_t) = (\lambda_t^{\text{CS}})$, where

 for some $c_1 \in (0,0.8]$ and $c_2 \in [0, 1]$, with again reasonable default choices being $c_1 = 1/2$ or $c_1 = 3/4$, and $c_2 = 1/4$.

 Note that, in comparison to the batch setting, there is an extra $\log(1+t)$ factor.
-This is motivated by the fact that $\lambda_i \asymp 1 / \sqrt{i \log i}$ implies that the width scales as $\sqrt{\log t / t}$ \citep[Section 3.3]{waudby2024estimating}, which is the width of the conjugate mixture Hoeffding confidence sequence \cite[Proposition 2]{howard2021time}.
-While this width is greater than that obtained by the law of the iterated logarithm (LIL) in the limit, mixture boundaries achieve good empirical performance \citep[Section 3.5]{howard2021time}.
+This is motivated by the fact that $\lambda_i \asymp 1 / \sqrt{i \log i}$ implies that the width scales as $\sqrt{\log t / t}$ \cite{waudby2024estimating}, which is the width of the conjugate mixture Hoeffding confidence sequence, as exhibited in \cite{howard2021time}, Proposition 2.
+While this width is greater than that obtained by the law of the iterated logarithm (LIL) in the limit, mixture boundaries achieve good empirical performance \cite{howard2021time}.

 Nonetheless, it is also possible to derive an upper LIL from Theorem \ref{theorem:main_theorem}. \begin{corollary} Denote $M_t = \sum_{i = 1}^t \frac{X_i- \mu}{D}$ and $V_t = \sum_{i = 1}^t \| X_i - \bar\mu_{i-1} \|^2 $.
 Under the assumptions of Theorem~\ref{theorem:main_theorem},